apoxnen/markdown-cv/index.md

 ## Projects & Awards

+`2016 - 2019`
 __Hackathons__

 I've attended multiple hackathons in the Helsinki region during my studies.
 These include the likes of Finnish Game Jam, Stupid Hackathon and Junction.
 My personal favourite was Junction 2017, Europe's largest hackathon, which we participated in with a team of three coders and two designers.
 We created a VR game, without mentionable experience about the domain beforehand, which won the game jam track and got us into the finals (top 6 projects).
 A great experience overall and learned a bunch about Unity, developing for HTC Vive and pitching without having slept properly for a few days.

+`Jul 2014 - Jun 2015`
 __Finnish Military Service__

-I served in Kajaani Brigade from `Jul 2014` to `Jun 2015`.
+I served in Kajaani Brigade from .
 My military rank is second lieutenant and at the end of my conscription I received the medal for best leader of our class.

-### Languages
+## Languages

 - Finnish: native fluency
 - English: professional working proficiency